0xAlphaDevs/HealthX-DIF-hackathon/README.md

 **View Detailed Report Image**

-- Clicking teh view button on a specific record in the table allows the individual to view the detailed report image.
+- Clicking the view button on a specific record in the table allows the individual to view the detailed report image.
 - This opens a separate route displaying the image associated with the health record.

 **Search and Filter Functionality**

 - Efficiently navigate through issued records with implemented search and filter functionalities.
 - Easily locate specific records based on parameters such as health record name or category.

-## Instructions to Run

-Follow these instructions to set up and run the project:

-**Using Github**

-- Clone the Git repository: `https://github.com/0xAlphaDevs/HealthX-DIF-hackathon.git`
-- Install project dependencies: `pnpm install`
-- Start the development server: `pnpm run dev`
-- Access the web app in your browser at [http://localhost:8080](http://localhost:8080)

 ## App Working / ScreenShots